Skip to main content

 Symptoms

-Lump or nodule under first flexion crease of the thumb (Notta’s Nodule)
+Lump or nodule under first flexion crease of the thumb (Notta’s node)

 Limited painful passive thumb range of motion

-Flexion contracture of the joint (IP joint) at the tip of the thumb
+Flexion contracture of the IP joint at the tip of the thumb

 Painful clicking, snapping, catching, triggering or temporary locking of thumb with motion

-Pain near the base of the thumb on palm side of the MP joint
+When examined, tenderness near the base of the thumb on palm side of the metacarpophalangeal (MP) joint

 When not being examined, usually painless because child doesn't move thumb